hvanjerdz/archmoured/docs/barebones.md

 Systemd-boot searches for boot menu items.
 In this specific configuration, in ```/boot/loader/entries/arch.conf```.
 In order to use encryption, the root's UUID (Universally unique identifier) is used to identify such partition.
-It is added to the file so it is not necessary to manually copy all of those characters:
+It is added to the file, so it is not necessary to manually copy all of those characters:

 ```sh
  echo $(blkid -s UUID -o value /dev/sda2) >> /boot/loader/entries/arch.conf